spiricom/STC209/structure/Draw Mesh/README.md

 Parsing SVG
 --------------
-- Open SVG file in adobe illustrator or equivalent.
+- Open SVG file in Adobe Illustrator or equivalent.
 - Fit canvas to image: *Object > Artboards > Fit to Artwork Bounds*
 - Trace outline of image.
 In Illustrator, select the entire image, then go to *Window > Pathfinder* and click the *Outline* button
 - Save as SVG file